 How Did Meth Hook My Teen?

 Destinations for Teens is a meth addiction treatment program that frequently works with families like yours.
 You’ve done everything right.
-You probably talked to your teen about drug abuse.
+You probably talked to your teen about drug use.
 Your child read the right books and went to drug prevention meetings at school.

 However, somewhere along the line, someone introduced meth to your adolescent.
 Your teen started snorting or smoking it.
 Some also inject it.
 What began as a likely peer pressure situation quickly turned into a mission to recreate the perfect high.

 Before meth withdrawal symptoms became a driving force, the feeling of happiness led to drug use.
-According to the National Institute on Drug Abuse, the chemicals in the powder affect the brain’s dopamine production.
+According to the National Institute on Drug use, the chemicals in the powder affect the brain’s dopamine production.
 Creating a sudden glut of the body’s feel-good chemical, your teen felt strong, confident, and energetic.
 Similarly, your teen felt an artificial sense of well-being.

 These sensations felt good.
 Most importantly, they were so easy to achieve.
 All it took was a dose of meth.
 Addiction sets in quickly.